how-to-become-a-data-scientist-from-scratch

 Is there a 90-day roadmap to get started?

-How to switch to data science from a Data Analyst/BA/SE role?
+How to switch to data science from another role?

 πŸ”„ How to Switch Your Career to Data Science

-You don’t always need to start over to become a Data Scientist.
-Many professionals successfully transition from related fields by building on their existing skills.
-Here’s how to switch your career to data science whether you are a Data Analyst, Software Engineer, Business Analyst, or from a non‑technical background.
+You don’t need to start from zero to become a Data Scientist.
+Many professionals successfully switch careers to data science by building on existing skills.
+Here’s how the transition works from different backgrounds.

 πŸ“Š From Data Analyst